 - 1.5 tbsp brown rice milk

-First, combine the ground flaxseeds with the 2 tablespoons of liquid, stir and set aside while assembling the other ingredients.
+- Combine the ground flaxseeds with the 2 tbsp of liquid, stir and set aside while assembling the other ingredients.

-Mix together the mashed banana, tahini, honey and vanilla extract till well combined.
+- Mix together the mashed banana, tahini, maple syrup and vanilla extract until well combined.
 Next, stir in the flax mixture, oat flour, cacao and salt until a thick batter results.
-Don’t worry if it looks slightly dense and lumpy – that’s exactly how it should be to get a super satisfying texture!
+Don’t worry if it looks slightly dense – that’s exactly how it should be to get a super satisfying texture!

-While they are cooking, make the sauce by simply combining all the ingredients (don’t bother melting the coconut oil if it already has a spreadable consistency – it doesn’t need to be completely liquid).
-When the pancakes are cooked (after about 1-2 minutes on each side), serve with the chocolate tahini sauce and whatever else you like.
-I like having them with berries, chia jam and a bit more honey or maple syrup if I’m really feeling indulgent 😉
+- While the pancakes are cooking, make the sauce by simply combining all of the ingredients (don’t bother melting the coconut oil if it already has a spreadable consistency – it doesn’t need to be completely liquid).
+When the pancakes are cooked (after about 2-3 minutes on each side), serve with the chocolate tahini sauce and whatever else you like.
+I like having them with berries, chia jam and a bit more maple syrup if I’m really feeling indulgent 😉

-Feel Good Fact #1: Tahini is rich in essential minerals such cooper, manganese, calcium, magnesium and iron, which the body needs to function at its best.
+Feel Good Fact #1: Tahini contains essential minerals such cooper, manganese, calcium, magnesium and iron, which the body needs to function at its best.

 Feel Good Fact #2: Raw cacao is extremely high in antioxidants, which combat cell damage caused by free radicals and decrease inflammation.
 In this way it can help protect against cancer and other diseases.